axiom-org/axiom.org/src/docs/signing-up.md

 axiom status
 ```

+Log in using the passphrase that the `signup` command generated.
-You should output that displays a balance greater than
+You should see output that displays a balance greater than
 zero.
 Congratulations, you now own some of the Axiom cryptocurrency!